Ricordy/SL-SmartContracts/README.md

 **Contract status**

-Each of this status is able to affect the whole platform:
+Each of these statuses can affect the whole platform:

 1. Paused - Complete platform pause
 2. Paused entry mint - Paused membership card minting.
 3. pausedPuzzleMint - Paused puzzle pieces nft and levels nft minting.
-4. pausedInvestments - Paused all investent contracts.
+4. pausedInvestments - Paused all investment contracts.

 **Changing CEO/CFO**

 1. In order to change the CEO or CFO, the contract can be in any state, since the usage would probably mean an exploit/bug, and the contract may need to be paused.
-2. Only the CEO will be able to set this roles , calling:
+2. Only the CEO will be able to set these roles, calling:

 ```solidity
 /// @dev Assigns a new address to act as the CEO.
 Only available to the current CEO.